jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Lab scenario:
 ~~~~~~~~~~~~~

-F5 Declarative Onboarding (DO) uses a declarative_ model to initially configure a BIG-IP device with all of the required settings to get up and running.
-This includes system settings such as licensing and provisioning, network settings such as VLANs and Self IPs, and clustering settings if you are using more than one BIG-IP system.
+F5 Declarative Onboarding (DO) uses a declarative_ model to initially configure a BIG-IP device with all of the required settings to get up and ready, this includes system settings such as licensing and provisioning, network settings such as VLANs and Self IPs, and clustering settings if you are using more than one BIG-IP system.
 If you want to use a declarative model to configure applications and services on a BIG-IP device that already has these initial settings, see the Application Services 3 (AS3_) documentation.

 A declarative model means you provide a JSON declaration rather than a set of imperative commands.
 The declaration represents the configuration which Declarative Onboarding is responsible for creating on a BIG-IP system.
 You send a declaration file using a single Rest API call.

 ..
 Topic:: Lab Directive

-    This lab we will use a Declarative Onboarding declaration to build out our BIG-IP units.
+    This lab uses a Declarative Onboarding declaration to build out our BIG-IP units.

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-NOTE:: You should have received all your student info to access the lab, if you have not please find an instructor.
+NOTE:: You should have received all your student info to access the lab if you have not, please find an instructor.

 Begin by connecting to your lab environment portal.
-From the portal you have a view of the components within the lab.
+From the portal, you have a view of the components within the lab.

 From the portal find your `Windows 2016 Server`, download and open using the RDP Access method.

 ..
-Warning:: You will need to have the Microsoft RDP protocol and application allowed to be executed to access external resources.
+Warning:: You need to have Microsoft RDP protocol and application allowed to be executed to access external resources.

 Credentials for the `Windows 2016 Server`:

-- Username:``Administator``
+- Username:``Administrator``
 - Password:``F5d3mo``

 Task |labmodule|\.\ |labnum|\.2